SXNPYN/CoBreeder_for_GhostWolves/README.md

 the original data.
 There is also the option to calculate a priority score for each individual based on the characteristics of the dataset.

-This initial adaptation focuses on assigning coyote pairings, however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
+This initial adaptation focuses on assigning coyote pairings however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
 Future versions of this tool should take this into account, improving its flexibility.
 Secondly, there is room for improvement where accessibility is concerned, as some users may find the current system for defining arguments confusing and cluttered.